What Does it Take to Be a Creative Writer?

 - Short Story Writer

-In the United States, there were 131,200 jobs for Creative Writer in 2016.
+There were about 131,200 jobs for Creative Writer in 2016 (in the United States).
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 10,000 new jobs for Creative Writer by 2026.
 There will be an estimated 12,600 positions for Creative Writer per year.

 The states with the most job growth for Creative Writer are Utah, Washington, and Colorado.
 Watch out if you plan on working in Kansas, New Mexico, or Vermont.
 These states have the worst job growth for this type of profession.